nickboodoo/soulz/README.md

 ## HOW TO RUN THE GAME
 1. Download the latest release
 2. Unzip release folder
+3. Navigate to the exe folder
-3. Navigate to the Soulz folder
+4. Navigate to the Soulz folder
-4. Run Soulz.exe
+5. Run Soulz.exe

 ## KNOWN BUGS
 1. Healing does not take an action during combat